konecny-ondrej/compose-markdown-editor/README.md

 - Web links.
 - Toolbar with basic formatting tools.
 - Embedded images, both local and from the web.
+- User mentions with autocomplete.
+- Customizable rendering of everything (you can write a custom renderer for a block or an inline).

 To render the document, `MarkdownEditor` uses the `MarkdownView` component, which you can also use standalone to display documents that should not be editable.